-In professional sports, they exist at every level – from the rules and natural setting of the game to the competitive format and structure of the tournaments.
+In professional sports, incentives exist at every level – from the rules and natural setting of the game to the competitive format and structure of the tournaments.

-Incentives have the power to shape behavior and align people and organizations with the system’s goals.
+Incentives can shape behavior and align people and organizations with the system’s goals.
 Think of a sports team, league, or organization that feels successful.
 Want to understand why?
 Take a look at their incentive structure.

 The inverse is also true.
 A broken incentive structure breaks the system.
 And corruption usually happens when the system is too weak to establish or manage the right incentives.